Real Estate Investing - Cash Flow Positive Properties

 While cash flow properties are good, it comes with downsides as well.

 They can be rare.
-This is what investors are looking for.
+Cash flow positive properties are what all investors want.
 When they become available, they tend to be snapped up very quickly.
-We've seen good positive cash-flow properties being sold in under 1 week!
-It is that fast.
+We've seen good positive cash-flow properties being sold in 5 days!
+It literally flies off the shelves.
 So, unless you are constantly and consistently monitoring the property market, you will likely miss them.

-Can increase your tax burden.
-Depending on your investment structure, the nett positive income from your rental collections, will be added towards your annual income for tax assessment.
-Have a chat with your accountant to find if this applies to you.
+Can increase your tax contribution.
+Depending on your investment structure, the nett positive income from your rental income, will be added towards your annual income for tax assessment.
+Have a chat with your accountant to find out how this applies to you.

 Location and growth.
 Properties which are immediately cash-flow positive from day one tend to have low equity growth.
 You'll need to hold them for a long time, if you intend to profit by selling.
-We have however found some areas which had experienced over 20% growth just in 2020.
+Through our research, we have found some areas which had experienced over 30-50% growth in 2020-21.
 Ironically, this was the year, when most people are expecting prices to fall 40%. 🤔

 Other factors to consider when getting a cash flow positive investment property:

 High Entry Cost.
-You have to factor in property stamp duty (approx 5.5%, depending on state), legal, mortgage, building and pests inspections fees.
+You have to factor in property stamp duty (approx 5.5%, depending on state), conveyancing/legal, mortgage, building and pests inspections fees.

 High Exit Cost.
 Real estate agent fees (approx 2%), sales conveyancing, property staging, etc.

 Capital Gains Tax (CGT).
 If CGT applies to you, up to 50% of your profit from the sale will be included into your annual tax returns.
 Your accountant will be able to give you the appropriate advice for your circumstances.